tmikeschu/career-development-curriculum/module_two/README.md

 In Module Two, professional development builds off of strategies on how to be successful at Turing introduced in Module One along with competencies that have more direct correlations to the industry and the job search that will start in Module Three.
 The following are key components of this module's curriculum:

-* Cultivate empathy for working with others
+* Cultivate empathy when working with others
 * Building teamwork competencies using agile practices
 * Applying personal strengths to a teamwork setting
 * Building professional relationships both with cohortmates and mentors